 Why are these things important to us?
-During the last 10 years, we learned that if someone lacks this drive, they won’t be able to motivate anyone in the team.
-These things simply tell a lot about an individual’s mindset and ambition – the two elements that are crucial in our hiring process.
+During the last ten years, we learned that if someone lacks this drive, they won't be able to motivate anyone on the team.
+These things tell a lot about an individual's mindset and ambition – the two elements that are crucial in our hiring process.

 Our ideal candidate profile changes as we apply new insights.
-In fact, we update it on a regular basis to make sure that we find the best talent for our team.
+In fact, we update it regularly to make sure that we find the best talent for our team.

 Our will work culture helps us to articulate values that instantly show potential candidates what to expect from working with us.

-The feedback we get from our team members, as well as from clients, shows that we took the right direction for building our team.
+The feedback we get from our team members and clients shows that we took the right direction for building our team.
 That feedback motivates us to push forward in sourcing talent and developing our ideal candidate profile.